dfyockey/XSLT_PEDS/README.md

      In Linux, the unzipping scripts may be run either from a file manager or the command line.
 In Windows, the unzipping scripts will only run from the command line within WSL or Cygwin.
-In either case, a script name must be preceded by `./` (e.g. `./unzipa`) when run from the command line.
+When running from the command line in either case, a script must be run from the XSLT_PEDS folder and its name must be preceded by `./` (e.g. `./unzipa`).

      When run, the chosen unzipping script will act on the latest .zip file it finds in the XSLT_PEDS folder.
 The Html file, files, or